DPlayer234/lovedebugger/README.md

 debugger.isActive()
 -- Returns whether the Lua prompt is active

-debugger.allowFunctionIndex(desc)
+debugger.allowFunctionIndex(nicer_name)
 -- Enables function indexing, allowing you to browse the upvalues -- of functions by Shift-Left-Clicking them in the environment.
--- The optional argument is whether or not to also give functions -- better 'tostring' values (more easily readable/descriptive), -- like 'function: lib.func (lib.lua:4)'.
+-- The optional argument is whether or not to also give functions -- better 'tostring' values (more easily readable/descriptive), -- like 'function: lib.func (lib.lua:4)' at the cost of some speed.

 debugger.monitorGlobal(writeTo)
 -- Enables monitoring the global environment for unusual changes or activities